 9. How much is air fare?

-We provide air fare for Round Trip from Miami – Havana/Havana to Miami return.
-This is usually $499 w/visa, tax and varies.
-We include US Departure Taxes and Cuban Medical Insurance for the visa dates in Cuba.
-Special Visas are arranged and extra.
+This is usually $499 to $545 w/visa, tax and insurance and include US Departure Taxes and Cuban Medical Insurance for the visa dates in Cuba.
+We arrange this and you pay directly.
+Special Visas and permissions are arranged and why we can take you where we do.

 10. What do accommodations cost?

-These prices vary hotel to hotel, itinerary to itinerary and change dependent on length of stay, single vs. double, hotel vs. organization etc. They are none the less calculated into the travel fee at final invoice based on hotel and all ground.
+These prices vary hotel to hotel, Casa to Casa, itinerary to itinerary and change dependent on length of stay, single vs. double, hotel vs. organization etc. They are none the less calculated into the travel fee at final invoice based on hotel and all ground.

 11. Will NEEM provides a knowledgeable representative through out the trip?

 Yes.
-We actually pride ourselves on going the extra mile in providing a multilayered experience by having leaders of the movement or NEEMs Founder; or both.
+We pride ourselves on going the extra mile in providing a multilayer experience by having Cuban people, leaders of the movement and NEEMs Founder.
 You are getting much more than just a trip to Cuba.
-You are led by professionals in the category of environment and sustainability from there and the U.S.
+We encourage you to shop.
+Look for organizations like NEEM involved, connected, knowledgable, know the culture & political dynamics.
+It makes a real difference.

 12. How much money should I plan for?